maximenz/IOS-935-Jailbreak/README.md

 # 935csbypass

-fixed in 10.
+This bug is ofcourse fixed in iOS 10

-drop this code into any app and it should allow you to load arbitrary code in it.
+Drop this code into any app and it should allow you to load arbitrary code in it.

-my own bug this time
+kpwn bug